formulahendry/vscode-dotnet-test-explorer/README.md

 ## Prerequisites

 * [.NET Core](https://www.microsoft.com/net/core) is installed
-* NUnit and MsTest requires a dotnet [sdk](https://www.microsoft.com/net/download) version of >= 2.1.2 and running dotnet tooling in english (see [#77](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/77) for details).
+* NUnit and MsTest requires a dotnet [sdk](https://www.microsoft.com/net/download) version of >= 2.2.104 and running dotnet tooling in english (see [#77](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/77) for details).

-## New in 0.6.6
+## New in 0.7

-* We had some problems with displaying test fails as Problems.
-Those problems are hopefully gone now.
+* A first implementation of debugging test.
+You can right click the test and select debug.
+Consider this one an early beta and please give feedback.
-* Added a setting to discover/build and run your tests in parallel if you have multiple test projects.
-This might use a bit of cpu.
+* We set the cli language to english before executing our commands (requieres dotnet sdk version >= 2.2.104).

 ## Usage